All About Transitional Care Management CPT Codes 99495 and CPT 99496

 dddddd

-All About Transitional Care Management
+All About TCM

 Once a patient is discharged from the hospital, getting him/her back to good health without any risks of hospital readmissions becomes the foremost responsibility of a caregiver.
 To achieve this goal, a care model, known as TCM is introduced by the Centers for Medicare and Medicaid Services (CMS).